sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 ---

 title: Cross compiling autotools projects for the Raspberry Pi
-date: 2016-08-15 10:23:05
+date: 2016-10-13 20:09:05
 tags: pi

 ---

-(This blog post is work in progress!)

-There is are a lot of information on the internet that explains how to cross compile software for the Raspberry Pi.
+There is a lot of information on the internet that explains how to cross compile software for the Raspberry Pi.
 But this information is scattered into tiny pieces and a lot of advice is just wrong or cumbersome.

 In this blog post I will explain how to cross compile most autotools projects.